TodePond/DreamBerd/README.md

 ## Asynchronous Functions

 In most languages, it's hard to get asynchronous functions to synchronise with each other.
-In nDreamBerd, it's easy: Asynchronous functions take turns running lines of code.
+In DreamBerd - e/acc, it's easy: Asynchronous functions take turns running lines of code.

 ```java
 async funct count() {